- Identify typical developmental milestones for all of the ages your program serves.

 Berk, L. E. (2004).
 Infants and children: Prenatal through middle childhood (5th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.

 Centers for Disease Control and Prevention (2012).
-Developmental Milestones.
-Retrieved from http://www.cdc.gov/ncbddd/actearly/milestones/index.html
+Developmental Milestones. http://www.cdc.gov/ncbddd/actearly/milestones/index.html

 Centers for Disease Control and Prevention (2010).
-The Association Between School-Based Physical Activity, Including Physical Education, and Academic Performance.
-Retrieved from http://www.cdc.gov/healthyyouth/health_and_academics/pdf/pa-pe_paper.pdf
+The Association Between School-Based Physical Activity, Including Physical Education, and Academic Performance. http://www.cdc.gov/healthyyouth/health_and_academics/pdf/pa-pe_paper.pdf

 Schickeadanz, J. A., Hansen, K., & Forsyth, P. D. (2000).
 Understanding Children.
 Mountain View, CA: Mayfield Publishing Company.